FrozenKiwi/redux-injectors/README.md

 # <img src="https://raw.githubusercontent.com/react-boilerplate/redux-injectors/3d1e0d2be038bc710c5f319ca680dd6a1e88d5e8/img/logo.svg?sanitize=true" alt="alt text" width="400"></img>
 <img src="https://travis-ci.org/react-boilerplate/redux-injectors.svg?branch=master" alt="build status"></img>

+## Forked Differences

+This fork allows registering different reducers under the same hook (with differing keys).

+Motivation; swapping the active account in TheCoin.

+## Readme

 Dynamically load [redux](https://redux.js.org/) reducers and [redux-saga](https://redux-saga.js.org/) sagas as needed, instead of loading them all upfront.
 This has some nice benefits, such as avoiding having to manage a big global list of reducers and sagas.
 It also allows more effective use of [code-splitting](https://webpack.js.org/guides/code-splitting/).
 See [motivation](#Motivation).
 As used by [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate).

 ## Getting Started